Wednesday, April 24, 2024

 The True secretly had approached him many times, though the clues came to him without the presence of any person and they always came when he least expected it.

 The first was a feather.
 That of a pheasant.
 Pheasants were wild creatures and those in the township had neither the experience nor the skill to hunt them.
 Only creatures such as wolves, coyotes, badgers and brush lions would hunt such game.
 The wild creatures of the forest and the Indians.
 The Natives of the land though they'd not do so for sport without the approval of the spirits for to do so was to spit in the face of the spirits themselves.
 Such creatures were a gift from the great one, the Gitchi Manitou.
-To trifle them and play their needless death as a game was to anger the spirits themselves.
+To trifle them and play their needless death as a game was to anger the spirits.
 A year of drought.
 A season without bison.
 A year of infertility.
 A year without visions or the guidance of the spirits.

 Thed had at first thought that the feather was another cruel joke.
 He picked it up from his front door when he'd awoken at four thirty am to start his chores for the day.
 There it was in a munificent spread of colours laid before the door like a gift.
 He'd heard of brush lions doing so before, usually as an omen they were going to take a chicken or two.
 Their way of paying an homage to the source of their food just as Thed might pray before a meal.